Foundation for Rural & Regional Renewal (FRRR)

 The workshops included a wide variety of traditional art, yoga and meditation, and health and wellbeing presentations.
 A series of practical skills sessions and workshops were held for women to have greater confidence, such as:

-While the workshop roll-out was interrupted by maternity leave for the program manager, the silver lining was that her leave coincided with movement restrictions due to COVID, so there was no additional impact from the pandemic.
+While the workshop roll-out was interrupted by family leave for the program manager, the silver lining was that her leave coincided with movement restrictions due to COVID, so there was no additional impact from the pandemic.

 Overall, 16 women participated across the program (including 2 non-Indigenous ladies), with a good cross section of ages from 21 years to 61 years old.
 Four female Aboriginal facilitators, three local female non-Indigenous facilitators, and two local female-owned food businesses also benefited from the project.